patrickbucher/learning-rust/diary.md

+# Day 159 (2024-08-30)

+I managed to implement the Quick Select algorithm using the `partition` function I wrote yesterday.

 # Day 158 (2024-08-29)

-I refactored the Quick Sort algorithm in tems of the `partition` function, which first remained some fixing.
+I refactored the Quick Sort algorithm in terms of the `partition` function, which first remained some fixing.

 # Day 157 (2024-08-28)